Jianru-Lin/lambda-view/README.md

 * [internal/streams/BufferList](http://demo.lambda-view.com/lv.html?package=internal/streams/BufferList)
 * [internal/streams/lazy_transform](http://demo.lambda-view.com/lv.html?package=internal/streams/lazy_transform)

-# You can read any other JavaScript project
+# Read any JavaScript file you'd like to!

 You are not limited to the demos!
 Just install lambda-view then read any JavaScript file you'd like to!